olebole/irafdoc/doc/lists.raverage.rst

   <!-- Sec='PARAMETERS' Level=0 Label='input' Line='input' -->
   <dd>Input one or two column list of numbers.
 Any line that can't be read
   as one or two numbers is ignored which means comments are allowed.
-The special name <tt>"STDIN"</tt> may be used to read the numbers from the standard input pipe or redirection.
+The special name <span style="font-family: monospace;">"STDIN"</span> may be used to read the numbers from the standard input pipe or redirection.
   </dd>
   </dl>